ARMmbed/mbed-os/.github/pull_request_template.md

 If this PR changes any APIs or behaviors, give a short description of what "API users" should do when this PR is merged.

 YES | NO

-## Description
-A few sentences describing the overall goals of the pull request's commits.

 ## Related PRs